austinlouden/talks/how-to-learn-foreign-language/slides.md

 <!-- .element: class="fragment" data-fragment-index="3" -->

 Note:
+TRANSITION: When I started, I had no idea.
-TRANSITION: I soon realized that different tools are good at different things.
+I soon realized that different tools are good at different things.

 !!!